aeternity/aesophia/docs/sophia_stdlib.md

 size(s : set('a)) : int
 ```

-Returns the number of elements in the set
+Returns the number of elements in the set `s`

 #### to_list